14 Alternative Ways to Decorate Walls Without Paint

 The trick with using hanging wall art is to use removable wall hooks.
 These require no nails or glue and can be easily removed leaving no trace behind them.
 One drawback however is strength; they won’t be able to stand really heavy frames, so keep that in mind to avoid waking up in the middle of the night to a huge SMASHing noise!

 Wall decals have become increasingly popular, and it’s not hard to see why.
-Not only are they relatively inexpensive, they are dead easy to put up and can completely transform a boring wall.
+Not only are they relatively inexpensive, but they are also dead easy to put up and can completely transform a boring wall.

 Wall decals are essentially giant stickers, but instead of traditional stickers, they are super-easy to remove from walls, so again, they are a good option for renters.